Books-and-Courses/DataTalksClub/DE_Zoomcamp/homemwork/week_1/hw_1.md

 For the passengers picked up in October 2019 in the zone named "East Harlem North" which was the drop off zone that had the largest tip?

-Note: it's tip , not trip
+Note: it's tip, not trip
 We need the name of the zone, not the ID.

 ```